This section defines stability requirements for telemetry produced by OpenTelemetry instrumentations.

 Stable instrumentations that include the Schema URL in the produced telemetry are called Schema-File Driven Telemetry Producers.

-Such instrumentations are prohibited from changing the produced telemetry until April 1, 2023 and until that date are subject to exactly the same restrictions as Fixed Schema Telemetry Producers.
+Such instrumentations are prohibited from changing the produced telemetry until the moratorium on relying on schema transformations for telemetry stability is lifted and until that date are subject to exactly the same restrictions as Fixed Schema Telemetry Producers.

-After April 1, 2023, stable instrumentations are allowed to change the produced telemetry if all the following conditions are fulfilled:
+After the moratorium is lifted, stable instrumentations are allowed to change the produced telemetry if all the following conditions are fulfilled:

 - The change is part of OpenTelemetry semantic conventions and is in a released version of the specification.